Last Updated on April 7, 2023

-For homebound Golden Retrievers, at least two 30 minute walks a day are an absolute necessity while your dog will also love to play fetch with a frisbee or ball.
+For homebound Golden Retrievers, at least 1 hour of exercise a day are an absolute necessity while your dog will also love to play fetch with a frisbee or ball.
 This intelligent breed is also very good at learning new tricks and will do well with obedience or agility training.

 Grooming your White Golden Retriever

 Golden Retrievers are well known as heavy shedders.
 While some say English Golden Retrievers shed less than the American version this is not necessarily true and it is just that their coat is not as bushy.

 Coat length and density, however, does not affect shedding levels and these dogs will still shed all year round with two intense periods between the changing of the seasons when they shed their undercoat.

 These dogs need to be brushed the full length of their body at least once a week and probably more in heavy shedding seasons to prevent mats from occurring.

 The English Golden Retriever’s breeding history also means that these dogs love to swim or romp in the mud and bathing when dirty will be a necessity to keep their cream coats looking fabulous.

 However, do be warned that overbathing your dog could lead to skin conditions such as Atopic Dermatitis so be sure to only wash when necessary using a specially formatted shampoo for sensitive skinned dogs.

 Also clean and check your Retriever’s ears regularly to prevent any possible infections from occurring.